OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Parameter estimation with dynamical probes

-where the matrix elements of $\mathcal{H}_{\mu}$ are given by Eq.~\eqref{Hop}.
-We point out that, since $\partial_{\lambda_1}H$ is diagonal in the canonical basis the entries relative to $\lambda_1$ of the QFIM will vanish both in the small $t$ limit and the aligned field scenario.
+where the matrix elements of $\hat{\mathcal{H}}_{\mu}$ are reported in Eq.~\eqref{Hop}.
+We point out that in Eq.~\eqref{eq:QiDthermal} only the off-diagonal elements of the effective generators are involved.
+Noticing that $\partial_{\lambda_1} \hat{H}$ is diagonal in the canonical basis, one can show that the entries of the QFIM relative to $\lambda_1$ vanish in the small $t$ limit and the aligned field scenario, since in these regimes the effective generator is proportional to the partial derivative.

-In general, the mean Uhlmann curvature for this model does not vanish, and neither does the quantity $R$ in Eq.~\eqref{R}.
-Consequently, the equivalence between the SLD scalar bound $C^S$ in Eq.~\eqref{scalar} and the HCRB $C^H$ in Eq.~\eqref{CH}, cannot be stated analytically.

-However, one can notice from Fig.~\ref{fighcrb} that the both the upper bounds in Eq.~\eqref{R_bound} are far from being tight.
-As a matter of fact, the equivalence between the SLD scalar bound and the HCRB holds in many configurations even if $R$ does not vanish, making it a bad witness to incompatibility.
+For this model, the mean Uhlmann curvature does not vanish: $D\neq 0$, and thus the incompatibility measure in Eq.~\eqref{R} is greater than zero $R > 0$.
+This means that there is a gap between the HCRB and the SLD scalar bound.
+However, in Fig.~\ref{fighcrb} we show that both the upper bounds on the HCRB in Eq.~\eqref{R_bound} are far from being tight, and the actual gap between the HCRB and the SLD bound is quite small.
+In Fig.~\ref{fighcrb} we have explicitly evaluated the HCRB numerically, using the Julia package QuanEstimation~\cite{zhang2022quanestimation,Yu2024} that provides an implementation of the SDP derived in Ref.~\cite{albarelli2019evaluating}.

-It is important to note that $R$ does not depend on the temperature in this scenario, since the Uhlmann curvature and the QFIM depend on temperature through the same multiplicative prefactor.
-Indeed, defining:
+Thus, we can conclude that the quantity $R$ may not be fully appropriate to assess the incompatibility of a model in a given parametrization of interest~\cite{He_2025,he2025weight}.
+It is important to note that $R$ does not depend on the temperature in this scenario.
+From its definition in Eq.~\eqref{R}, it is a function of the matrix $Q^{-1} D$, and from Eq.~\eqref{eq:QiDthermal} it is clear the temperature enters only through a multiplicative prefactor that cancels out.